How long do hybrid batteries last?

 How the type of hybrid system (full or plug-in) affects battery life

 The type of hybrid system significantly impacts battery life.
-Full hybrids, which rely more on regenerative braking and engine power, generally have longer batteries than plug-in hybrids.
+Like electric vehicles, full hybrids rely more on engine power and regenerative braking, which captures and reuses energy to charge the vehicle’s battery.
+They also generally have longer batteries than plug-in hybrids.

 Signs of hybrid battery failure